zulumon44/Kali-On-Steam-Deck/README.md

  1 Steam Deck
  1 USB With a Kali Linux Bootable iso
  1 Empty MicroSD Card
+ 1 MicroSD to USB Converter
  1 USB-C to USB-A Hub (or any other way of plugging 2 usb's into a single usb-c port)

+### Getting Started

+ 1. To begin, use a software such as [Rufus](https://rufus.ie/en/) to create a bootable kali iso on the USB.
+While it is flashing the OS, also check to ensure your MicroSD is empty and exFAT formatted. (other formattings may work, but have not been tested)

+ 2. Plug Both the USB and the MicroSD (inside the MicroSD->USB converter) into the USB-C Port. ***THE MicroSD PORT WILL NOT WORK FOR THIS***